tpatki/resource_module_strawman/README.md

 </node>
 ```
 these `node` elements are the generation recipes
-for a socket and core resource (i.e., scalar), respectively.
+for a socket and compute-core resource (i.e., scalar), respectively.
 And they belong to the containment hierarchy.